-We teach everyone how to experience the power of the digital world, leverage numerous apps, tools and techniques for one's career and business growth. and position one's contact on the web, mobile and social media.
+Our students learn how to experience the power of the digital world, leverage numerous apps, tools and techniques for one's career and business growth. and position one's contact on the web, mobile and social media.

-By doing so, we are certain we shall create a smaller, better and more equipped to handle the emerging world and make oneself so much in demand that jobs come looking for us and we do not ever have to worry about ever getting placed.
+If we do this, we are certain we shall create a smaller, better and more equipped to handle the emerging world and make oneself so much in demand that jobs come looking for us and we do not ever have to worry about ever getting placed.

 Some of the causes and solutions for them are given below

 We have a strategy that ensures that industry plays a key role in shaping skill development programmes.
-Further, certification of skills training in India must be standardised, in order to ensure the quality of delivery and trust among employers.
-Further, a long-term skill development strategy must account for persistent gender gaps in training and labour force participation, as well as youth aspirations and the need for solid basic education.
-For India to capitalise on its demographic dividend, and chart a path towards inclusive growth, India must find effective ways of skilling, up-skilling and re-skilling its rising youth population
+We know certification of skills training in India needs to be standardised, so that there is quality of delivery and trust among employers.
+We have also included a long-term skill development strategy that accounts for persistent gender gaps in training and labour force participation, as well as youth aspirations and the need for solid basic education.
+Essentially, we have found that to chart a path towards inclusive growth, India must find effective ways of skilling, up-skilling and re-skilling its rising youth population.